About Self-Care

 What is self-care?

 The self-care continuum includes a wide range of simple routine actions.
-It starts by having good hygiene and a healthy lifestyle (eating properly, exercising, avoiding smoking and excessive alcohol consumption).
-But it also requires us to become more active in managing our health and wellbeing, by maintaining a good health literacy and having the necessary basic skills and support to diagnose, treat and monitor minor ailments ourselves.
+It starts with basic everyday behaviours such as good hygiene and healthy lifestyle choices, including balanced nutrition, physical activity, and avoiding smoking and excessive alcohol consumption.
+It also involves becoming more engaged in managing one’s own health by developing health literacy and having the skills and support needed to prevent, recognise, treat and monitor minor ailments.

 About self-care products